Search This Blog

 1. Eliminating the number of testers increases the level of effort on the remaining testers to check every test case as thoroughly as possible introducing errors.
 The testers that have the accountability to ensure that they don’t release features without signing off are under pressure compromising the quality.

-2. Let us face another argument of being busy to do this acceptance testing!
-When automation is introduced, the developers and testers have to write additional lines of code and test scripts to ensure that the automation works according to the 3A principle (Arrange what needs to be tested, Act by developing code to test, and Assert by evaluating the outcome against the expected).
+2. Let us face another argument of being busy doing this acceptance testing!
+When automation is introduced, the developers and testers must write additional lines of code and test scripts to ensure that the automation works according to the 3A principle (Arrange what needs to be tested, Act by developing code to test, and assert by evaluating the outcome against the expected).
 This needs more time commitment and learning additional tools where the developers and testers need to immerse themselves to evolve to the expectations of today’s workforce.
 So, if one group that is busy can increase their competencies, why should not these client facing roles elevate their skill-competency gap instead of claiming the busy life?

 Friday, October 31, 2014